 Most websites draw in visitors who are looking to collect information or take action.
 Anything that stands in the way of this should be avoided.
 Don’t get us wrong, Peak Ed Designs lives and breathes attractive websites, but we simply believe that too many bells and whistles can result in overkill.

 If your website is a gaming site, social media platform, or fashion-centric business, then providing the latest design may be a differentiator in the mind of your client.
-If not, they’re more likely to respond favorably to a clean, classic, functional design.
+If not, they’re more likely to respond favourably to a clean, classic, functional design.

 Too many web designs seek to be all things to all people.
 Nobody knows your customer better than you, so it’s best to keep them in mind when making design decisions.